chebfun/chebsite/docs/functions/chebfun/qr.md

 ---
-title: """qr"""
+title: "qr"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """qr"""
+function_name: "qr"
-snippet: """QR factorization of an array-valued CHEBFUN."""
+snippet: "QR factorization of an array-valued CHEBFUN."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- QR   QR factorization of an array-valued CHEBFUN.
+<pre class="help-text"> QR   QR factorization of an array-valued CHEBFUN.
     [Q, R] = QR(A) or QR(A, 0), where A is a column CHEBFUN with n columns, produces a column CHEBFUN Q with n orthonormal columns and an n x n upper triangular matrix R such that A = Q*R.